tmtsoftware/csw-client/README.md

 ## Running the csw-shell

-After making sure that all the pre-requisites are satisfied, we can directly run the client via sbt from the root directory of the project
+After making sure that all the pre-requisites are satisfied, we can directly run the csw-shell via sbt from the root directory of the project

  - Run `sbt run`